UNUSUAL FISH IN ASIA

 archer fish

-Goby fish, found in tropical waters, have a gills and a breathing system that allows them o draw air form the air and the water.
-The can walk on land and swim.
+Goby fish, found in tropical waters, have gills and a breathing system that allows them to draw oxygen from the air and the water.
+They can walk on land and swim.
+There are many species of goby fish in Asia, including the Asian sand goby, yellowfin goby, Oriental river goby, and dwarf pygmy goby.
+Asian sand gobies ate found in estuarine and marine habitats of the Western Pacific, including Japan, China, and the Philippines

-Some people install fish tanks filled with expensive “fengu shui fish” such as arowana or “red dragon” fish can help escape disasters and get rich.
+Asian arowana are also known as the "Dragon Fish of Southeast Asia".
+They are bred on high-security farms and sold by the hundreds of thousands each year.
+Some people install fish tanks filled with expensive “fengu shui fish” such as arowana or “red dragon” fish which they belive can help them escape disasters and get rich.
 Once, $175,000 was paid for an albino arowana fish, believed in Asia to bring good luck.
+In the United States, arowana are protected by the Endangered Species Act and are illegal to bring into the country.

 Mekong Giant Catfish